gruntjs/grunt-docs/grunt.task.md

 Note that any method marked with a ☃ (unicode snowman) is also available directly on the `grunt` object.
 Just so you know.
 See the [API main page](grunt) for more usage information.

 ## Creating Tasks
-Tasks are grunt's bread and butter.
-The stuff you do most often, like `jshint` or `nodeunit`.
-Every time grunt is run, you specify one more more tasks to run, which tells grunt what you'd like it to do.

-If you don't specify a task, but a task named "default" has been defined, that task will run (unsurprisingly) by default.

 <a name="grunt-task-registerTask"></a>
 ### grunt.task.registerTask ☃